 Type in Your Latitude and Longitude in decimal format eg -12.461 130.840 , to find your Lat Long go to this site.

 While most stars seem to shine with a constant brightness, there are some that undergo regular, dramatic change in brightness.
 The classic variables are Mira and Algol.
-Algol is currently not observable from Australia.
-Mira should be brightening in the lead up to its predicted maximum of 3.4 on 23 February.
-It should be just about visible to the unaided eye by mid February and well worth following over the coming weeks as it brightens.
+Algol is currently not visible.
+Mira should be fading after its maximum last month.
+It is still readily visible to the unaided eye and should remain so to the end of February and well worth following over the coming weeks as it fades.

-Cetus at 10:10 pm AEDST on 15 February, Mira is indicated by the circle.
+Cetus looking north-west at 10:00 pm AEDST on 15 February, Mira is indicated by the circle.

 Mira (omicron ceti), a star in the constellation of Cetus the whale, is a long period pulsating red giant and changes brightness from below naked eye visibility to a peak of round magnitude 2 (roughly as bright as beta Crucis in the Southern Cross) in around 330 days.
-Mira is predicted to peak with maximum of 3.4 around 23 February.
-Mira may be seen above the eastern horizon at from Astronomical twilight (and hour and a half after sunset, see above diagram) and will possibly be visible to the unaided eye by mid to late February.
+Mira is predicted to peak with maximum of 3.4 around 29 January.
+Mira may be seen above the western horizon from Astronomical twilight and is setting in the west.
+Mira is currently visible to the unaided eye and will fade over February.

 Return to Menu